TahsinTariq/TahsinTariq.github.io/posts/hollowKnight.md

 main_tile: false
 ---

-<p>Hollow Knight is a 2D Metroidvania action-adventure game, which takes place in Hallownest, a fictional ancient kingdom.
+<p>Hollow Knight is a 2D Metroidvania action-adventure game, which takes place in Hollownest, a fictional ancient kingdom.
 The player controls an insect-like, silent, and nameless knight while exploring the underground world.
 The knight wields a nail, which is a cone-shaped sword, used both in combat and environmental interaction.</p>

 <!--
 	the commented code adds link to the image